datacarpentry/image-processing/_episodes/07-thresholding.md

 >
 > ![Binary masks of the four maize root images](../fig/07-four-maize-roots-binary.jpg)
 >
-> You may have noticed in the section on adaptive thresholding that
+> You may have noticed in the section on automatic thresholding that
 > the thresholded image does include regions of the image aside of the
 > plant root: the numbered labels and the white circles in each image
 > are preserved during the thresholding, because their grayscale